nthmost/python-secureconfig/README.rst

 config files, and simply wraps the decryption step.

 Of course, once you have decryption handled, you start to want simplified ways of encrypting as well.

-That's why secureconfig (as of 0.0.3) supports writing new config files.
+That's why secureconfig supports writing new config files.

 See "basic usage" sections below to see how you can easily turn a plaintext value or file into an encrypted value or file (depending on config style).